 Applying To Law School

-• Everyone applying to law school must take the Law School Admission Test (LSAT).
+• Most law schools require the Law School Admission Test (LSAT).

 • Register to take the test by going to www.lsac.org.
 There is a fee to take this test.